ixiaopan/blog/content/post/probabilistic-model.md

 In LDA, documents are represented as a fixed group of topics, which are unknown as latent variables.
-And these topics are characterized by a small specific words.
+And these topics are characterized by a small specific set of words.
 For example, words like 'teacher, student, school, exam, marks' should occur more frequently in the area of Education than topics like Sports.
 This means **different topics have different word distribution**, as shown in Figure 2.